Militia (United States): State defense forces

 Since the Militia Act of 1903, many states have created and maintained a reserve military force known as state defense forces; some states refer to them as state military reserves or state guards.
-They were created to assist, support and augment National Guard forces during peacetime conditions.
-Also during the call up of National Guard forces for wartime deployments, state defense forces can be used to assume the full military responsibilities of the state.
+They were created to assist, support, and augment National Guard forces during peacetime conditions.
+During the call-up of National Guard forces for wartime deployments, state defense forces can be used to assume the full military responsibilities of the state.
 Their mission includes the defense of the state and the enforcement of military orders when ordered by their Governor.

 Throughout the 20th century, state defense forces were used in every major war.
-New York Guard Soldiers patrolled and secured the water aqueduct of New York, mass transit areas, and were even deployed to France to assist in logistical operations in World War I. The Texas State Guard's soldiers suppressed a riot and maintained peace and order in Texas throughout World War II.
+New York Guard soldiers patrolled and secured the water aqueduct of New York and mass transit areas, and were even deployed to France to assist in logistical operations in World War I. The Texas State Guard's soldiers suppressed a riot and maintained peace and order in Texas throughout World War II.

-Today state defense forces continue to assist, support and augment the National Guard of the state.
-They provide logistical, administration, medical, transportation, security, and ceremonial assistance.
-Some states have provided additional support such as the New York State Defense Force (New York Guard) providing its Soldiers to help support and augment the National Guard CERFP Team.
-The California State Military Reserve provides the National Guard with Soldiers to assist with military police training and the Alaska State Defense Force constantly provides armed military police troops to assist with the security of Alaska.
-One of the major roles of the Mississippi State Guard is providing operational support during natural disasters such as hurricanes relief operations.
+Today state defense forces continue to assist, support, and augment the National Guard of the state.
+They provide logistical, administrative, medical, transportation, security, and ceremonial assistance.
+Some states have provided additional support, such as the New York State Defense Force (New York Guard) providing its soldiers to support and augment the National Guard CERFP Team.
+The California State Military Reserve provides the National Guard with soldiers to assist with military police training, and the Alaska State Defense Force constantly provides armed military police troops to assist with the security of that state.
+One of the major roles of the Mississippi State Guard is providing operational support during natural disasters such as hurricane relief operations.